xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 </pre>
 </div>

+# Multicast

-## L3 Multicast using Segment Routing Tree-SID
+## L3 Multicast using SR-MPLS Tree-SID
 ### Tree SID Diagram

 ![](http://xrdocs.io/design/images/asn-metro/cst-treesid.png)

 ### Tree-SID Overview
-Agile Metro 3.5 introduces Segment Routing Tree-SID across all IOS-XR nodes.
-TreeSID utilizes the programmability of SR-PCE to create and maintain an optimized multicast tree from source to receiver across an SR-only IPv4 network.
-In CST 3.5 Tree-SID utilizes MPLS labels at each hop in the network.
+Tree-SID utilizes the programmability of SR-PCE to create and maintain an optimized multicast tree from source to receiver across an SR-only IPv4 network.
 Each node in the network maintains a session to the same set of SR-PCE controllers.
 The SR-PCE creates the tree using PCE-initiated segments.
 TreeSID supports advanced functionality such as TI-LFA for fast protection and disjoint trees.
 ### Static Tree-SID